 In our opinion, the accompanying consolidated balance sheets and the related consolidated statement of operations, changes in stockholder's equity and comprehensive income and cash flows present fairly, in all material respects, the financial position of Universal Biosensors, Inc. and its subsidiaries (a development stage enterprise) at December 31, 2009 and December 31, 2008, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 2009 and cumulatively, for the period from September 14, 2001 (date of inception) to December 31, 2009 in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
 We conducted our audits of these statements in accordance with the standards of the Public Company Accounting Oversight Board (United States).
 Those standards require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
-An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
+An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statement presentation.
 We believe that our audits provide a reasonable basis for our opinion.